-- 1. Any uses permitted in the C-1 Conservancy District with the following exceptions: - A. Whenever possible, pasturing and grazing of livestock shall be located outside of the environmental corridor. - B. The cultivation of agricultural crops, except silviculture when done in accordance with the use regulations outlined in the C-1 Conservancy District. - 2.
+- 1. Any uses permitted in the C-1 Conservancy Overlay District with the following exceptions: - A. Whenever possible, pasturing and grazing of livestock shall be located outside of the environmental corridor. - B. The cultivation of agricultural crops, except silviculture when done in accordance with the use regulations outlined in the C-1 Conservancy Overlay District. - 2.
 Single-family Dwellings. - 3.
-Keeping of poultry and livestock on not less than five (5) acres of land where there shall be no more than one head of livestock or twenty (20) poultry for the first three (3) acres of land, and one additional head of livestock or twenty (20) additional poultry for each additional one (1) acre of land thereafter.
-The keeping of hogs, male goats or fur-bearing animals shall not be permitted. - 4.
-The following Accessory Buildings and uses, subject to the conditions specified: - A. Private garages, when located on the same lot, and not involving the conduct of a business; provided, however, that no private garage shall be erected unless that Principal Building to which such garage is an accessory use has been erected or is to be erected simultaneously with said garage. - B. Quarters for household or farm employees; provided, however, that such quarters shall be occupied only by individuals employed full time on the premises and their families. - C. Stables, barns, or poultry houses, which house livestock or poultry, shall not be less than fifty (50) feet from an adjacent property line. - 5.
+The keeping of poultry and livestock in accordance with Section 18(a)3. - 4.
+Any of those Accessory Uses permitted in the A-1 Agricultural District. - 5.
 A sign in accordance with Section 18(a)7. - 6.
 Hobby kennel in accordance with Section 18(a)8. - 7.
-Guesthouses are prohibited in the EC Environmental Corridor District. - 8.
-The establishment and enhancement of public parks and recreation areas, wilderness or walkin unimproved boat access sites, natural and outdoor education areas, historic and scientific areas, wildlife refuges, game preserves, and wildlife habitat areas, provided that any tree and vegetation removal and subsequent restoration done in the EC Environmental Corridor District and any improvements and/or construction shall be approved by the Zoning Administrator before beginning any development activities.
+Guesthouses are prohibited in the EC Environmental Corridor Overlay District. - 8.
+The establishment and enhancement of public parks and recreation areas, wilderness or walk-in unimproved boat access sites, natural and outdoor education areas, historic and scientific areas, wildlife refuges, game preserves, and wildlife habitat areas, provided that any tree and vegetation removal and subsequent restoration done in the EC Environmental Corridor Overlay District and any improvements and/or construction shall be approved by the Zoning Administrator before beginning any development activities.
 Vegetative restoration may be allowed within the corridor for the purpose of improving wildlife habitat or to otherwise enhance wildlife values provided all necessary permits are obtained and said activities shall only be approved after review and approval and issuance of all permits, as required.
 Roads and trails to service the recreational and wildlife areas, etc. may be permitted, but said roads and trails may not include vegetation removal or other construction activity within the corridor without obtaining all approvals, as required.